Do students need their devices everyday?

 How will I be able to tell my Chromebook from others if I can't decorate it?

-Each Chromebook will have an identification number on the back.
+Each Chromebook will have an identification number and barcode on the back.
 The number will be inventoried to your name.

 If I leave a school in Pender County Schools to go to another school/district, what should I do with the Chromebook and charger?